cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_Compliant_EN.md

 ### 4.2 Monthly Rebalancing

-On the first calendar day of each month at 00:00 UTC, constituent shares are locked in according to the methodology, and the constituent set remains unchanged.
+On the first calendar day of each month at 00:00 UTC, constituent shares are locked in according to the methodology, and the constituent set remains unchanged until the next rebalancing or reconstitution.

 ### 4.3 Non-Regular Adjustments

-In the event of delisting, prolonged trading suspension, or major security incidents, the Index may implement ad-hoc constituent substitutions and divisor adjustments to preserve index continuity.
+In the event of a delisting, prolonged trading suspension, or major security incident, the Index may implement ad-hoc constituent substitutions and divisor adjustments to preserve index continuity.

 ## 5. Price and Supply Conventions